qubistlabs/jibrel-website-v2/blog/cryptocurrency/stablecoin/index.md

 ### Commodity Collateralized Stablecoins

 These are stablecoins that utilize assets such as gold, oil and other real-world assets to collateralize their value.
 Perhaps the biggest benefit of these coins is that they do not have to be backed by just one commodity.
 Instead, they can be pegged to a basket of assets to diversify risk.
 [Tiberius Coin (TCX),](https://www.tiberiuscoin.com/) for example, is backed by seven precious metals.
-Such coins tend to be viewed as safer alternatives by some as they are collateralized by assets that tend to increase in value as time goes on
+Such coins tend to be viewed as safer alternatives by some as they are collateralized by assets that tend to increase in value as time goes on.

 ## What Are the Risks of Stablecoins?

-While stablecoins regularly act as safe havens for many traders and investors, there are several risks that one should be aware of before engaging with them. .
+While stablecoins regularly act as safe havens for many traders and investors, there are several risks that one should be aware of before engaging with them.

 ### Insolvency Risks